- The Expertise to Treat Complex Seizure Disorders in Adults and Children

 The Epilepsy Center at Loyola is accredited by the National Association of Epilepsy Centers for its expertise in providing the highest level of care to adults and children as young as 2.

 - Top Care for Epilepsy and Seizure Disorders

 Loyola Medicine’s Epilepsy Center excels in providing clinically integrated care both in times of crisis and daily management of your disease.

 Highly Specialized Care of Epilepsy and Seizure Disorders

 Loyola Medicine is proud to offer a comprehensive, multidisciplinary approach to the diagnosis and treatment of epilepsy and seizure disorders.
-Designated as a Level 3 epilepsy center by the National Association of Epilepsy Centers (NAEC), Loyola offers high-level specialized epilepsy care to adults and children as young as 2 years of age.
+Accredited as a level 4 epilepsy center by the National Association of Epilepsy Centers (NAEC), Loyola offers the highest level of specialized epilepsy care available for adults and children as young as 2 years of age.